Financial Mistakes To Avoid For Every Decade

 Not planning for your children’s future education needs

 Holding your bundle of joy in your arms, the thought of him or her going to the university may seem light years away.
 But, time flies faster than you could ever imagine.
 As the cost of a university education is set to rise as years roll by, you should start planning for your child’s university fund right from the birth of your child.
-If you have more than one child to fund through university, these figures can rack up quite high (Find out how you can save for your children’s future education needs).
+If you have more than one child to fund through university, these costs can rack up quite high.
 By procrastinating or not having an education fund at all, you may be forced to dip into your retirement fund before your golden years.

 Taking insurance lightly